mrc-ide/wodin/README.md

 WODIN is a web application with [Node.js](https://nodejs.org/en/) back end using [Express](http://expressjs.com/), and [Vue.js](https://vuejs.org/) front end.
 Both parts are written in [Typescript](https://www.typescriptlang.org/).

-The application is intended to be deployable with custom configuration allowing (typically) teaching courses to be delivered where students can author and run model code using [odin](https://github.com/mrc-ide/odin).
+The WODIN application can be deployed with custom configuration to create teaching courses that allow students to author and run model code using [odin](https://github.com/mrc-ide/odin).

-Odin will be invoked by WODIN to provide executable javascript models given odin code written by the users or provided in config.
+When the user runs a model in WODIN, odin will be invoked to provide executable JavaScript for odin model code.
+This odin code may be written by the user or provided in config.

 WODIN configuration defines multiple 'apps', corresponding to teaching modules, which each provide functionality for one of three types of model usage: